ahammermuller/2420_assign2/README.md

 # AlineHammermuller

-# How to set up a Load Balancer and a Firewall and apply some basic configuation trough Digital Ocean
+# How to set up a Load Balancer, a Firewall, a Web Server and apply some basic configuation trough Digital Ocean

 ## Digital Ocean droplet